Choice of study

 San Marino: www.unirsm.sm/

-All universities and course in Germany in comparision on studiVergleich: www.studivergleich.de
+All universities and courses in Germany in comparision on studiVergleich: www.studivergleich.de

 Over the past years, media and universities have increasingly put emphasis on university rankings, with several institutes vying for attention.
 These lists try to objectively asses the quality of the world’s universities according to various criteria, in order to give both students and employers a tool to decide which university to go to or which institution to hire from.
 However, there are several problems with reducing a complex topic like higher education into a single number and with the increasing popularity of these rankings, universities are incentivized to boost their rankings by any means.
 One common trend is for several smaller universities to join together to boost their absolute research output which is generally highly valued by ranking institutes, though this does not always translate to a better education in a particular subject or improve the overall infrastructure of the university.
 For this reason, the focus has recently shifted to modified and specialized rankings that take other factors into account.
 Subject specific rankings are generally more meaningful to the student than overall rankings and ew multidimensional rankings allow for students to specify their own criteria and more directly compare potential candidates.